Our Heavy Metal Manifesto

 Overview

 Heavy metals are elements that have a density at least five times greater than water.
 These elements are found in the earth’s crust and are formed by volcanic activity, forest fires, or the weathering of rocks.
-Some heavy metals, like zinc and copper, are essential for the body to function, while others, like cadmium and lead, are toxic.
+Some heavy metals, like zinc and copper, are essential for the body to function, while others, like cadmium and lead, degrade the body's ability to function.

-The VolcĂĄn de Fuego visible from Antigua, Guatemala making some heavy metals.
-Photo by Diego GirĂłn
+The Volcán de Fuego visible from Antigua, Guatemala producing some heavy metals for the earth's crust.
+Photo by Diego Girón

 Because heavy metals naturally occur in the earth’s crust – and the soils that sit on the crust – many plants absorb trace levels as they grow, which means most food staples contain trace levels of heavy metals.
 For example, a 2012 study in Europe showed that people get their dietary cadmium from the following sources: